gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ```

 Note, that currently the faucet yields 100 test CTC every 24 hours.
 This balance is sufficient
-to submit 9 oracle queries, since testnet oracle fees are artificially high to prevent DOS.
+to submit 9 oracle queries, since devnet oracle fees are artificially high to prevent DOS.

 Now that your wallet is ready to make transactions on both networks, you will be needing a way
 to interact with it from the command line.